 - To understand the nature, range and importance of suicidal communications and their importance in preventing suicide

 - To review and understand the groups at greatest risk of suicide

 - To learn what is involved in a QPR intervention

-- To train participants to teach QPR Gatekeeper Training for Suicide Prevention.
+- To train participants to teach QPR, for Suicide Prevention

-- To gain a historical perspective about suicide prevention and how QPR fits into national efforts.
+- To gain a brief historical perspective about suicide prevention and how QPR fits into national efforts

-- To acquire specific knowledge about how audiences may respond to the QPR message and how to react in a helpful manner.
+- To acquire specific knowledge about how audiences may respond to QPR Gatekeeper Training and how to react in a helpful manner

-- To learn how to effectively promote suicide prevention in their own communities.
+- To learn how participants can effectively promote suicide prevention in their own communities

 - To gain competence and confidence in teaching QPR Gatekeeper Training sessions and handle concerns and situations presented during the Q&A portion of a Gatekeeper Training session